Crowning four years of turbulent negotiations, WHO's policy-making annual assembly unanimously adopted the accord amid thunderous applause.

 The treaty takes effect after 40 countries have ratified it.
 Most delegates — including those from the European Union, China and Japan — told Wednesday's assembly that their governments would move to speedy signature and ratification.

 The one notable exception was the United States.
 U.S. Health and Human Services Secretary Tommy Thompson said Washington was "reviewing the text of the convention."

 "The United States is not making commitment to sign or ratify," said Judith Wilkinson of the Campaign for Tobacco Free Kids.
 "They recognized that the rest of world wanted to go forward but didn't say they would join the rest of the world in ratification.
 It's an incredible missed opportunity."

-For months, anti-smoking activists have accused the United States — home to the world's biggest exporter Philip Morris — of trying to undermine the treaty.
+anti-smoking activists have accused the United States — home to the world's biggest exporter Philip Morris — of trying to undermine the treaty.
 The text was agreed March 1 over U.S. objections that it did not allow countries to opt out of individual clauses.